destijl/community/contributors/design-proposals/encryption.md

 * [p2] Documentation and users guide
 * [p2] Read cache layer if encrypting/decrypting Secrets adds too much load on kube-apiserver

-# Alternatives Considered
+## Alternative Considered: Encrypting the entire etcd database

-## Encrypting the entire etcd database
+Rather than encrypting individual resources inside the etcd database, another approach is to encrypt the entire database.

 Pros:

  - Removes the complexity of deciding which types of things should be encrypted in the database.
- - Protects other sensitive configuration and proprietary information that might be exposed if etcd backups are made public accidentally.
+ - Protects any other sensitive information that might be exposed if etcd backups are made public accidentally or one of the other desribed attacks occurs.

 Cons: